 - Most of the Arduino boards come with a USB port that is used to send the program from the computer to the board.
-However, in case of Arduino Pro Mini, all of the USB circuitry is removed to make it as compact and small as possible.
-You can program the board using USB to serial converter cable.
+However, in the case of Arduino Pro Mini, all of the USB circuitry is removed to make it as compact and small as possible.
+You can program the board using a USB to serial converter cable.
 The FT232RL USB serial module is very handy and preferable for programming this board.
-A six pin FTDI header can be connected to USB to serial converter that provides the USB power.
+A six-pin FTDI header can be connected to a USB to serial converter that provides the USB power.

 - The form factor is another major difference that makes this device unique.

-- Pro Mini comes in very small and compact size which makes this device suitable for most of the applications.
+- Pro Mini comes in a very small and compact size which makes this device suitable for most applications.
 But small size comes with one limitation i.e. it doesn't compatible with Arduino Shields unless you hard-wire the board with Arduino Shield.

 Arduino Pro Mini Set Up

-- First, you need to install the Arduino IDE software to your computer which is a standard software used to program the board.
+- First, you need to install the Arduino IDE software on your computer, which is the official software used to program Arduino boards.